eclispe/ryde-utils/README.md

 By default all programming operations are dry runs and no changes are saved to the flash, the -u option at startup is required to enable live updates.

 The -x option allows all identifyable complete configs to be flashed rather than just the expected targets, this allows modules to be reverted to a factory setting if required.

+The -i option displays partial identification of unknown modules, this displays enough information for full detection support to be added.

 ## License